swdevlin/minesweeper/README.md

 instead of fighting with the Django permission model.
 Obviously, with production code, I would get the permission model to work.

-There should be a better interface for resuming a game.
+When you click on a cell with a bomb the game state on the server is not updated to reflect that.
+So if you refresh the browser and enter the last game you played, you can resume without having blown up.
+I am sure that's a feature. :blush: There should be a better interface for resuming a game.
 Maybe list past games, or at least show the maximum game number.
 Again, ran out of time.

 ## General Notes